-With every individual consultation we engage, department and Center workshop we facilitate, and every learning community we organize, we are steeped in the research that forms the foundation of our work.
+With every individual consultation we engage, workshop we facilitate, and learning community we organize, we are steeped in the scholarship that forms the foundation of our work.
 Our job is to understand our University’s many cultures, to make teaching and learning research available to educators, and to help them adapt it to their student and community needs.
 Please be in touch at email@example.com or firstname.lastname@example.org.